EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

+* Sean.
+Stan 2.18.
+Date or conditions for release.

 * Sebastian+Ben.
 Logic for cmdstan mass matrix reloading and num_warmup=0/engaged=1 issue.

 * Sebastian.
 Interest in more parallel stuff?
 Short documentation in wiki on `operands_and_partials` asynchronous execution concept which is an alternative to OpenMP.
 Pro: general/no need for MPI/Stan programs stay as they are; Con: I don't have time to do it any time soon.